JRobber/showcase/README.md

 # Project Summary

 In this project we will take a look at a react application created using `create-react-app`.
-The layout has already been created for us but none of the functionality works.This project will start off as a showcase of solutions to toy problems.
+The layout has already been created for us but none of the functionality works.
 At the end of this project you should have an understanding of the following topics:

 * Components
 * State